How Can Your Small Business Be a Home Run?

 I always find myself reading articles on small business management and entrepreneurship.
 I even took courses in college on both areas.
 Unfortunately, just like with any other topic, college made both topics boring.
 This is why I love reading pieces from those that have been successful with entrepreneurship now.
 Steve over at My Wife Quit Her Job recently put up a piece on what makes a small business more likely to succeed.

 Is your small business going to be a home run?
-Is there any way to determine in advance how you’re business is going to end up?
+Is there any way to determine in advance how your business is going to end up?

 In the article mentioned above, Steve reviewed a video on running a successful small business that he saw on TechCrunch.
 The tips in the article include: